scoulet/knowledge-base/TIL/2025-07-17 Deduplicating PySpark DataFrames with Nested Primary Keys.md

 This snippet does X Y Z

-_NB : This won't work on array of struct, since this would break the "1 primary key <=> 1 row" rule_
+_NB : This won't work on array of struct, since this would break the "1 primary key <=> 1 row" rule (Atomicity _

 ##### Example of usage